-Collection Fund (See Page 162)
+Collection Fund (See Page 156)

-The Collection Fund is an account that the Council maintains, in its statutory role as the Billing Authority, to record the income and expenditure from council tax and business rates.
-It is a separate legal fund from the Council's general fund and the transactions involved are defined by regulation.
+The Collection Fund is an account that the Council maintains, in its statutory role as the Billing Authority, to record the income and expenditure from the collection and administration of council tax and business rates.
+The Fund is a separate legal fund from the Council's General Fund and the transactions involved are defined by regulation.
 The Collection Fund is an income and expenditure statement only showing income receivable, precepts payable to relevant bodies, and any other associated costs involved in administering the Fund.
 All assets and liabilities are included within each precepting body's balance sheet.
-The Collection Fund shows a surplus of £0.978 million with £0.067m attributable to council tax and £0.911 million in relation to business rates.
+The Collection Fund shows a deficit of £3.999 million with a surplus of £0.711m attributable to council tax and a deficit of £4.710 million in relation to business rates.

-The budget for 2016/17 was based on a freeze on council tax with this setting the Band D equivalent amount for 2016/17 as £1,376.19 per annum.
-The introduction of a 2.0% precept in respect of Adult Social Care costs was agreed for 2016/17 and is calculated as part of the annual council tax bill, but is ring-fenced for adult social care.
-This resulted in a total Band D equivalent amount increasing to £1,403.64.
-The addition of the Cleveland Police and Crime Commissioner and Cleveland Fire Authority spending requirements resulted in a total Band D Council Tax of £1,685.70 for residents of the Borough in non-parish areas.
+The budget for 2017/18 was based on a 1.99% increase in council tax with this setting the Band D equivalent amount for 2017/18 as £1,458.61 per annum (including the social care levy).
+The addition of the Cleveland Police and Crime Commissioner and Cleveland Fire Authority spending requirements resulted in a total Band D Council Tax of £1,746.21 for residents of the Borough in non-parish areas.
 Residents of areas with parish council responsibilities paid marginally more than this depending on their own parish council tax amount.
-This resulted in a total precept income requirement of £64.421 million.
-Total income on council tax for 2016/17 was £65.327 million, when we factored in previous years' collection fund surpluses.
-For more details refer to Page 162.
+This resulted in a total precept income requirement of £67.373 million.
+Total income on council tax for 2017/18 was £68.451 million.

 In 2013/14, the local government finance regime was revised with the introduction of the business rate retention scheme.
 The main aim of the scheme is to give the Council a greater incentive to grow businesses in the Borough.
 It does, however, also increase the financial risk due to non-collection and the volatility of business rates income.
-The scheme does also allow the Council to retain a proportion of the total business rates income received.
+The scheme allows the Council to retain a proportion of the total business rates income received.
 Redcar & Cleveland's share is 49% with the remainder paid over to precepting bodies (Central Government 50% and Cleveland Fire Authority 1%).